tmont5/WebProgramming-Startup/README.md

 https://kyleandtanner260.click
 https://simon.kyleandtanner260.click

 Tanner: things to remember from the simon project is that in order to push to a website, one has to run the deploy funciton from within its own repository.
 Tanner: Files that don't have the specific permissions will not send properly to the webstie.
+Kyle: Notes from Startup HTML and CSS assignment- HTML and CSS are hard but can be fun and rewarding.
+It takes a lot of work to get a website looking exactly how you want it so I had to be patient as we worked.
+I learned a lot more about Bootstrap from this assignment and how exactly it works and interacts with something you are building on your own.